mdizon1/honey_do/README.md

   + Only an owner of the household may delete an item
   + The household has a shopping list

+### Features:

+##### Responsive
+All you need is a browser

+##### Streamlined UX
+The app's workflow is structured for ease and swiftness of use.
+The software is meant to get out of your way and function simply as a tool.

+##### Quick tagging

+When creating a new Todo or Shopping item, simply add a hashtagged word to tag that item.
+For example:

+`Milk #grocery`

+will create a todo item named Milk with the tag grocery.
+Further:

+`Eggs #grocery #safeway #costco`

+would tag Eggs with grocery, safeway, and costco

 ### Premium features:
   + Recurring tasks
   + Scheduled tasks (with a due date)